CampagneLaboratory/gobyweb2-plugins/README.md

 Note that since GobyWeb 2.3, you need to checkout the plugins-SDK branch of this repository.
 All new developments are performed on this branch.
-Changes will be merged with master after we have updgraded the GobyWeb CTSC production instance that depends on master.
+Changes will be merged with master after we have upgraded the GobyWeb CTSC production instance that depends on master.